aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

   - For example, CWL retention only supports specific retention values (not any number)
   - Shard count - can only increase/reduce by half the current limit. i.e. you can change from `1`-`2`, `2`-`3`, `4`-`6`
 - Always add any new items to the END of all lists or sections in the config file, otherwise
-  - Update validation checks will fail (vpc's, subnets, share-to, etc.)
+  - Update validation checks will fail (VPC's, subnets, share-to, etc.)
   - VPC endpoint deployments will fail - do NOT re-order or insert VPC endpoints (unless you first remove them all completely, execute the state machine, then re-add them, and again run the state machine) - this challenge no longer exists as of v1.2.1.
 - To skip, remove or uninstall a component, you can simply change the section header, instead of removing the section
   - change "deployments"/"firewalls" to "deployments"/"xxfirewalls" and it will uninstall the firewalls and maintain the old config file settings for future use